-If you want to become an approved personal assistant, you’ll need to read and agree to the minimum standards set out in our code of conduct.
-These have been designed to make sure that all personal assistants deliver consistently high quality services to the people they support.
+If you want to be an approved PA, you need to agree to the standards set out in our code of conduct.
+These are to make sure that all PAs deliver high quality services to those they support.

-We expect all our personal assistants to adopt the spirit as well as the letter of the code of conduct – offering excellent support based on fairness, trust and respect.
+We expect all our PAs to adopt the spirit, as well as the letter, of the code.
+You should offer excellent support based on fairness, trust and respect.

-Once you become a personal assistant, you must comply with any legislation related to your activities and deliver only the services that you’re qualified, experienced and competent to carry out.
+Once you become a PA you must comply with any legislation related to your activities.
+You must only deliver the services that you’re qualified, experienced and competent to carry out.

 The rights of service users

-It’s your job to protect the rights and promote the interests of the person you’re caring for, which includes:
+It’s your job to protect the rights and promote the interests of the person you’re caring for.
+This includes:

 - treating them as an individual